List of Marvel Comics characters: C: Fabian Cortez

-Fabian Cortez is a supervillain known under the codename The Power.
+Fabian Cortez is a character appearing in American comic books published by Marvel Comics.
 Created by writer Chris Claremont and artist Jim Lee, the character first appeared in X-Men #1 (October 1991).
 He is rumored to have been named after writer Fabian Nicieza, who Claremont had tensions with at the time.

-Fabian Cortez is a mutant with the ability to augment the powers of other mutants, sometimes to their benefit, and sometimes to their detriment.
+A leading member of the Acolytes, Fabian Cortez is a mutant with the ability to augment the powers of other mutants, sometimes to their benefit, and sometimes to their detriment.
 He can increase a mutant's abilities, rejuvenating them after exhaustion, or seemingly enhancing their power.
 However, his manipulations often come with a price—Cortez can make mutants dependent on his "treatments", using this dependency to exert control over them.
 He can "supercharge" their powers to dangerous levels.
 Cortez is also capable of nullifying the powers of other mutants.
 Furthermore, he can heal others by temporarily enhancing their natural healing factor.
-In S.W.O.R.D., Cortez joins the Six, a mutant team led by S.W.O.R.D. and Abigail Brand.